 The figure is not explained in detail, but the IEA does discuss the decline in existing fields, concluding that it ranges from 5% to 11% per year.
 Starting at 75 Mb/d in 2003 and ending with 15 Mb/d in 2030 is equivalent to a decline rate of close to 6%, which we can certainly accept.

-The study adds the telling comment “by 2030 most oil production worldwide will come from capacity that is yet to be built”.
+The study adds the telling comment by 2030 most oil production worldwide will come from capacity that is yet to be built.
 We may examine the possibilities of that occurring in the real world.
 New discoveries are indicated to yield 25 Mb/d.
-The North Sea had a peak production of 6 Mb/d, meaning that a production level of 25 Mb/d implies the discovery of four new provinces equivalent to the North Sea, the largest new province found since the Second World War.
-The Outlook’s claim that this can be achieved over the next 25 years certainly stretches credulity.
+The North Sea had a peak production of 6 Mb/d, meaning that a production level of 25 Mb/d implies the discovery of four new provinces equivalent to the North Sea, the largest new area found since the Second World War.
+The Outlooks claim that this can be achieved over the next 25 years certainly stretches credulity.

 Production by region

-The final difficulty for the IEA was to find where on the Planet they could find the oil supply of 120 Mb/d.
+The last difficulty for the IEA was to find where on the Planet they could reach the oil supply of 120 Mb/d.
 Table 3.5 in the Outlook gives the answer.

-The discovery of the 10 Gb field in Kazakhstan year 2000 was the largest oilfield found in the world during the last 10 years, but compared with the yearly world consumption of 30 Gb we can conclude that this field only can support the World for 4 months.
+The discovery of the 10 Gb field in Kazakhstan year 2000 was the largest oilfield found in the world during the last decade, but compared with the yearly world consumption of 30 Gb we can conclude that this field only can support the World for four months.
 This field can be compared with the Prudhoe Bay Field in Alaska.
 Production can reach the market only via pipelines and rail transport, whose capacity will set the level of offtake.
-One pipeline with the capacity of 1 Mb/d is under construction from Azerbaijan to Turkey and another with capacity of 0,3 Mb/d links the Caspian with the Black Sea.
-Prudhoe Bay has 2 Mb/d capacities and Kazakhstan will have around 1.5 Mb/d.
-This is realistic level of new field production.
+One pipeline with the capacity of 1 Mb/d is under construction from Azerbaijan to Turkey, and another with capacity of 0,3 Mb/d links the Caspian with the Black Sea.
+Prudhoe Bay has 2 Mb/d capacities, and Kazakhstan will have around 1.5 Mb/d.
+It is a realistic level of new field production.

 Elsewhere in FSU, discovery reached a maximum in the 1960s.
-In estimating future production it is necessary to bear in mind that the fall in production following the collapse of the Soviet Government was anomalous.
-The increase seen to day largely reflects making good the production that was lost during this anomalous fall, and not new discovery.
-Future production should therefore be considered as the continuation of the overall trend that peaked in the 1980s at 12.4 Mb/d.
-Future production, that many like to present as production from new fields, is in reality largely coming from declining old fields.
+In estimating future production, it is necessary to bear in mind that the fall in production following the collapse of the Soviet Government was anomalous.
+The increase seen today largely reflects making good the production that was lost during this sudden fall, and not discovery.
+Future production should, therefore, be considered as the continuation of the overall trend that peaked in the 1980s at 12.4 Mb/d.
+Future production, which many like to present as production from new fields, is in reality mainly coming from declining old fields.
 Furthermore, the Russian government is now moving to take closer control of its precious oil and gas reserves, seeing merit in conserving them for as long as possible

 The Outlook presents a very optimistic view of future oil production in Russia as can be seen in Figure 16.
-To start the record in 1990 obscures the longer-term trend, which gives a very different picture reflecting an earlier peak.
+To start the record in 1990 obscures the longer-term trend, which gives a very different picture reflecting a previous peak.

 Even with a slow 1.6% increase of consumption in Russia will have to face the possibility for export.
 As Russia has to support itself, it is reasonable to expect a 2% to 3% increase in the consumption.
-Together with a realistic decline rate in Russia we can estimate that the volume for export can be limited.
-In table 3.5 the Outlook suggest an increase in the production for FSU from 9.5 Mb/d in 2003 to 15.9 Mb/d in 2030.
+Together with a realistic decline rate in Russia, we can estimate that the volume of export can be limited.
+In Table 3.5 the Outlook suggest an increase in the production for FSU from 9.5 Mb/d in 2003 to 15.9 Mb/d in 2030.
 A more realistic assessment is given in Figure 15.

 The next group to consider is the OPEC countries.
-In the reference scenario the estimated production should increase from 28.2 Mb/d to 64,8 Mb/d, an increase of 130%.
-The Outlook lists the demands on individual countries and the influence of the IEA outlook, Figure 18, is obvious.
+In the reference scenario, the estimated production should increase from 28.2 Mb/d to 64,8 Mb/d, an increase of 130%.
+The Outlook lists the demands on individual countries and the influence of the IEA outlook, Figure 18, is evident.

 Two months earlier Saudi Aramco had in Washington presented what they called the Maximum Sustainable Capacity, MSC.
-With a production of 12 Mb/d it clamed to have a sustainable production until 2033, see Figure 19.
-This is far from 22.5 Mb/d, proposed in the Outlook.
+With a production of 12 Mb/d, it claimed to have a sustainable production until 2033, see Figure 19.
+It is far from 22.5 Mb/d, proposed in the Outlook.

-We may conclude that the International Energy Agency has delivered a forecast designed to fulfill the Agency’s political agenda, but between the lines it clearly sets out enough evidence to show that it is indeed no more than a political statement, far removed from what is attainable in the real world.
-The critically important message that emerges is that peak oil will come in the near future, and that a peak in 2030 is nothing more than a political posture.
+We may conclude that the International Energy Agency has delivered a forecast designed to fulfill the Agency’s political agenda, but between the lines, it clearly sets out enough evidence to show that it is indeed no more than a political statement, far removed from what is attainable in the real world.
+The critically important message that emerges is that peak oil will come shortly and that a peak in 2030 is nothing more than a political posture.

 The Outlook does include a Low Resource Case, which advances peak to 2015.
 It goes on to add what it terms a High Price Scenario, which advances the date of peak to close to the present day, confirming the ASPO assessment, reproduced in Figure 20.

-The Figure 21 illustrates the situation graphically, showing the fall of production from known fields and the desperate need to secure new production by new discovery or reserve growth, which in reality is beyond the physical limits of the Planet.
-It is an oblique way of describing rank shortage and the interesting thing is that this graph is from The Lamp, the information to chare holders in ExxonMobil .
+Figure 21 illustrates the situation graphically, showing the fall of production from known fields and the desperate need to secure new production by a discovery or reserve growth, which in reality is beyond the physical limits of the Planet.
+It is an oblique way of describing rank shortage, and the interesting thing is that this graph is from The Lamp, the information to shareholders in ExxonMobil .

 “The question isn’t, can we can pump 15m or 20m barrels daily?”
 Al-Husseini says.
 “The question is, how long it can be sustained?
-We could only manage 22 mbpd for a very short time – maybe 10 years.
+We could only manage 22 Mbps for a very short time – maybe ten years.
 And that would mean an awful lot of depletion, which isn’t in the best interests of the global economy.”

 .
 World Energy Outlook 2004, IEA Publications, ISBN 92-64-1081-73-2004